bwinkel/pycraf/README.md

 (all or only a subset appropriate for your region), simply define the environment variable `$SRTMDATA`, let it point to the folder containing the tiles, and `pycraf` will find the files when it is imported from Python.

-# Usage #

-## Examples and Documentation ##

-Will follow asap.
-Sorry for the inconvenience!
-You can find tutorials in the [`notebooks`](http://nbviewer.jupyter.org/github/bwinkel/pycraf/blob/master/notebooks/) directory on the pycraf repository.

 # Who do I talk to? #